Student Assessment (PK-12)

 Assessments and Accountability

 All students must take a variety of achievement tests every year to determine how much and how well they are learning.
-Iowa's assessment system has been fully approved by the United States Department of Education.
+Iowa's assessment system is included in the state's ESSA plan.

 Districts must annually administer district-wide assessments in reading, math and science, and they must align their assessments to their curriculum and Iowa Core content standards.
 These assessment tools are selected by the district and must be complementary (not identical to) to the state required tests.
 For more information about local assessments, contact the district's curriculum director or building principal.

-Iowa currently uses the Iowa Assessments for grades 3-8 and 11 as our annual statewide assessment.
-The following Iowa Testing Programs subtests are used for federal reporting:
+Iowa uses the Iowa Assessments as the federally required annual statewide assessment.
+The following subtests are used for federal reporting: